technomancy/bussard/doc/intro4.md

     ship:load("src.config")

-Now your laser will fire when you hold the alt key down, so use your targeting system to find the nearest asteroid.
-Get close enough for the targeting indicator to turn red, then fire your laser at them to mine them up.
+Now your laser will fire when you hold the left alt key down, so use your targeting system to find the nearest asteroid.
+Your laser is more effective at close ranges, though you can still destroy asteroids at a distance.
+However, if you're not close enough for the targeting indicator to turn red, (scoop range) any ore from the asteroids you destroy will not be collected into your cargo hold.

+The HUD will tell you the mass of your target; asteroids of higher mass will result in more ore being mined, but they take longer.

 To continue, run: